 Each knee is individual and knee replacements take this into account by having different sizes for your knee.
 If there is more than the usual amount of bone loss sometimes extra pieces of metal or bone are added.

-Surgery is performed under sterile conditions in the operating room under spinal or general anesthesia.
+In any surgical operation, you will be under sterile conditions, spinal or general anesthesia.
 You will be on your back and a tourniquet applied to your upper thigh to reduce blood loss.
 Surgery takes approximately two hours.

 The bone ends of the femur and tibia are prepared using a saw or a burr.

 Trial components are then inserted to make sure they fit properly.

 The real components (Femoral & Tibial) are then put into place with or without cement.